'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 - Super-jeep (monster-truck) tour

-- Travels in a spacious, comfortable bus offering ample room for you and your photoraphy gear
+- Travels in a spacious, comfortable bus offering ample room for you and your photoraphy gear, and two seats per participant

 - Entrance fees if applicable